Birmania/smtp-mailing-queue/readme.txt

 * Test Mail: Test your email settings by sendig directly or adding test mail into queue.
 * Process Queue: Start queue processing manually.
 Your set queue limit will still be obeyed, if set.

+Supervisors:

+* Processing: Get basic informations about your current processing capacity how much it is used.
 * List Queue: Show all mails in mailing queue.
 * List Invalid: Show all mails in failed state.
 You can purge this list or retry some mails (retry : bring back failure count to 0 and mail moved to "List Queue").
+* List Sent: Show all mails sent.
+You can purge this list.
+As  mails are not encrypted, it is recommended to use this option mostly for debug/analysis purposes.

 == Frequently Asked Questions ==
 = Can this plugin be used to send emails via SMTP? =